 The e-way bill system tab will take you to the site for e-way bills.
 On the e-way bill portal, you can even find FAQs and the user manual.
 Filing Clarifications, GST Challan Development, Locating a GST Practitioner, and Tracking Refund Application Status Using the ARN Number are all included in this section.

-According to the GST rule, the following persons must enroll under the taxation system’s regime:
+According to the GST rule, the following persons must enrol under the taxation system’s regime:

 Without signing in, you won’t be able to update your GST certificate.
 To view and download the GST license, one must first log in to the GST portal.